Proprioception Is Important For Everyone, Not Just Athletes

 We wrote about proprioception a while back and how it gives us a sense of where our body parts are, relatively to each other.
-Besides helping us have the right posture, it is a key element that enables us to move around pain-free and accident free.
+Besides helping us have the right posture, it also enables us to move around pain-free and accident free.

-Your brain essentially senses the all the huge amount of changes that is happening and making autonomous decisions based on the information patterns it receives.
+Your brain essentially senses all the huge amount of changes that is happening, and makes autonomous decisions based on the information patterns it receives.
 Somewhat like cringing just before a crash.
 Your body prepares for the event autonomously.
 Not something you consciously do.
 If you had to think about it, it would likely be too late.
 “Hmm….should I brace myself now?
 Looks like I am gonna crash into that wall.”

 But this is only half of the solution.
 Yes, we need stronger muscles and greater endurance.
 But like cringing before a crash, if it happens after the crash, it doesn’t help.
 This is very proprioception comes in.
 Your body needs to know that it is in a critical situation and needs to react.
 Your muscles supporting the ankle needs to fire at the appropriate time and in the right sequence to hold up the ankle as you scramble all across the court.
 It needs to react very quickly and autonomously.
 This is where proprioception training comes in to complement strength-and-conditioning training.

 For a start usually after an injury, you can start off with balance training.
-This typically involves you training to maintain your balance on some form of unstable or wobbly surface like a balance board, gym ball or even a bosu ball.
+This typically involves you training to maintain your balance on some form of unstable surface like a balance board, gym ball or even a bosu ball.
 This doesn’t seem like a tough workout but remember that we are training your ‘brain’, not your ankle muscles.

 Another type of proprioception training can be found in plyometric training.
 Like what is show here in this video